Carbon pricing reform and expectations: Evidence from French manufacturing, 2005-2019

 on plant manufacturing energy use patterns and employment outcomes using a linear panel event study specification spanning fifteen years.
 The analysis exploits low-carbon electricity use to construct a proxy for exposure and expected exposure to increasingly higher carbon pricing, as the rate is set to reach Euro 100 per tCO2 by 2030.
 A 10 percentage point (pp) increase in exposure is significantly associated with a 1.9 pp increase in the electricity share of fuel use, along with a 4.39% decrease in total energy use.
 Exposure is not associated with a change in electricity use levels, but is weakly associated with a drop in fossil fuel use: the electricity to fossil fuel use ratio increases by around 4.86 percent.
 Exposure is also weakly associated with job losses.

-The Effect of a 2016 Electricity Tax Reform on French Manufacturing: Evidence from Micro-Panel Data
+The Effects of a 2016 Electricity Tax Reform on French Manufacturing: Evidence from Micro-Panel Data

 This paper investigates the impact of a 2016 electricity tax reform on French manufacturing using micro-panel data spanning eight years.
 The reform introduced a tax reduction on electricity use contingent on gross electricity tax liability exceeding 0.5% of firm value-added.
 Firms that satisfy the threshold criteria are considered electro-intensive.
 This paper exploits a Differences-in-Differences (DiD) event study specification to estimate the effect of the tax cut relative to ineligible firms.
-On average, electro-intensive firms experienced a relative 11.4 percentage point (pp) drop in average electricity costs in the post-reform period.
-Graphical results suggest a lack of pre-trends during the pre-reform years.
-Further evidence does not indicate that the reform had a significant or robust impact on either energy use input choice or economic performance.
+On average, electro-intensive firms experienced a relative drop in in their average electricity costs ranging between 8.5% and 12.4% in the post-reform period.
+Findings also uncover heterogeneous effects across manufacturing sectors.
+Nevertheless, results do not indicate that the reform had a significant or robust impact on either energy use input choice or on economic performance.